 Elite Team Member Mike Svitak

 Canon Log was one of the most exciting functions of the 1DC.
 At 400 ISO, it will give you a dynamic range of 12.5 stops.
 The log looks unbelievable.
 You can expose it easily, not like Cinestyle or other flat files.
 No h.264 codec here.
-This records to motion jpegs, and the WOW factor goes up when you see how the slight compression to the cards makes it look just like film.
-This compression, that I have embraced and love, softens the highlights, skin and rounds the 4K capture.
+This records motion jpegs, and the WOW factor goes up when you see how the slight compression to the cards makes it look just like film.
+This compression, which I have embraced and love, soften the highlights and skin, and rounds the 4K capture.

 The contrast ratio feels more like a hill than a cliff.
 Skin tones are absolutely beautiful.
 Vitality abounds with the Canon’s sensor and color space.
 I could care less that it is 8 BIT color.
 I am getting it very close, and Dave Cole, our colorist at Technicolor, had a huge range to deal with.
 Canon’s 8 BIT feels like 12 BIT with its color space and reproduction.

 The effective native ISO of the chip is 400 ISO in Canon Log.
 There are no native ISOs like the 5D, 7D, and 1D.
 Through testing, I was able to go to 6400 on the Neutral picture style as well as Canon Log and see the noise that I saw at 1600 ISO on the Canon 5D, which is what 70% of the night photography was shot at on Act of Valor.
 That noise is minimal.